FMEA Risk Analysis - Lean Six Sigma Risk Management Tool

 Introduction

-Failure Mode and Effects Analysis (FMEA) is a systematic, step-by-step approach for identifying all possible failures in a design, a manufacturing or assembly process, or a product or service.
-It’s designed to define, identify, and eliminate known and potential failures, problems, errors, and so on from the system, design, process, or service before they reach the customer.
+Failure Mode and Effects Analysis (FMEA) is a step by step approach to identifying potential failures in a design, a process, a product or a service.
+It’s to define, identify and eliminate known and potential failures, problems, errors etc from the system, design, process or service before they reach the customer, with focus on identifying failures early in the process.

-The FMEA tool helps project managers and teams to anticipate and mitigate the risk of potential failures, prioritising them based on their severity, occurrence, and detection, which in turn facilitates the development of actions to eliminate or reduce risks.
-FMEA is a proactive tool used to foresee problems and take corrective action to prevent their occurrence, making it an invaluable methodology for ensuring project success and customer satisfaction.
+The FMEA tool helps project managers and teams to anticipate and mitigate the risk of failures, prioritise them based on severity, occurrence and detection and then develop actions to eliminate or reduce the risk.
+FMEA is a proactive tool to foresee problems and take corrective action to prevent them from happening, makes it a must have methodology for project success and customer satisfaction.

 FMEA Risk Analysis Example 3